npalizban/mdigit/README.md

 # mdigit
 Large number arithmatic functions with C (including Knuth division) for big-endian processor.

-For good performance, compile with O2.
+For good performance, compile with gcc O2.